-That's not to say that doctors aren't important - it's just that growing a vegetable garden is incredibly important, one of the most important things you can do in my view.
+That's not to say that doctors aren't important for your health - it's just that growing a vegetable garden full of nutrient-dense food is one of the most important things you can do for your health in my view.

 It's preventative medicine.
-I don't know about you, but for me, eating healthy food and getting plenty of exercise are my main doctors.
+I don't know about you, but for me, eating healthy food and exercising and doing things to keep my stress down are my main doctors.